hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 issue of the kernel version used. in the end it happens so rarely and the blanking is so short that it is not really a problem.
 - info: v6.1.0 kernel, debian bookworm, 4gb ram, 16gb emmc

+# chromebook veyron - minnie - january 2023

+- tested for a few days
+- it was working well, relatively fluid and reliable
+- notes: this is the first time again for quite a while that a 32bit system with only 2gb ram was really useable in my daily drive usage scenario - i'm not sure if there are any improvements in the kernel or firefox which made this possible as the last times i tried it such a setup simply was not useable for a longer time - this time it really worked quite well, although of course a little slower and less snappy than 64bit systems with 4gb or ram ... the panfrost gpu driver was disabled again due to problems with it in earlier tries and the zswap percentage was set to 25% which seems to be a very good value in general, the swap file size was 4gb in this setup
+- info: v6.1.7 kernel, debian bookworm, 2gb ram, 16gb emmc